 - A fabulous finish at the new Wharf in SW Washington DC – Great food and drinks and pretty fabulous scenery too!

 BACK AGAIN THIS YEAR!
 If you are uncertain about signing up for an overnight relay, or just don’t have that kind of time, we have a great option for you!
-The Potomac Odyssey is a one-day, nine-leg, 57-mile relay beginning in Brunswick, MD on Saturday, April 25th and running concurrently with the American Odyssey Relay.
+The Potomac Odyssey is a one-day, nine-leg, 57-mile relay beginning in Brunswick, MD on Saturday (the same Saturday as American Odyssey Relay) and running concurrently with the American Odyssey Relay.
 Teams will start at 7:00 am.
 They will finish at the SW Waterfront and be a part of the overall American Odyssey Relay celebration party!
 Participants in the Potomac Odyssey receive separate t-shirts and compete for their own awards.
-For more information about this great new option, please click here.
+For more information about this great option, please click here.

 American Odyssey Relay is a homegrown race, not part of a national chain.
 When you send an email to American Odyssey Relay, you get a response directly from the race directors!